vikilpet/Taskopy/readme.md

 	*recursive* — delete from subfolders too.
 	*test* — do not actually delete files, only print them.
 	*rule* - function that gets the full file name and returns True if the file is to be deleted.
+- **shortcut_create(fullpath, dest:str=None, descr:str=None, icon_fullpath:str=None, icon_index:int=None, win_style:int=win32con.SW_SHOWNORMAL, cwd:str=None)->str** - creates a shortcut for a file.
+Returns full path of shortcut.
+	- dest - full name of the shortcut file.
+If not specified, the desktop folder of the current user is used.
+	- descr - shortcut description.
+	- icon_fullpath - source file for icon.
+	- icon_index - icon index.
+If *icon_fullpath* not specified then uses *fullpath* as source.

 - **temp_dir(new_dir:str=None)->str** - returns the path to the temporary folder.
 If *new_dir* is specified, it creates a subfolder in the temporary folder and returns its path.
 - **temp_file(suffix:str='')->str** - returns the name for the temporary file.